Hub Guide

 Gastrointestinal Complications

-Gastroparesis, bowel obstruction, and pancreatitis are rare but serious GI complications associated with GLP-1 medications.
-A 2023 JAMA study found significantly elevated risk for these conditions compared to other weight loss medications.
+Gastroparesis, bowel obstruction, and pancreatitis are rare but serious GI complications.
 Persistent, worsening, or severe abdominal symptoms warrant medical evaluation rather than waiting for improvement.

 New — Confirmed 2025